 But if you are prepared to pay for the label, or you only want that one shirt, then I don’t think you’ll be disappointed with the experience or the product at the end.

 TOM FORD Made to Measure Shirt article by Daniel Gaster.
 Be sure to follow Daniel on Instagram.
-All screencaps in this post are the copyright of their respective movie studio and are reproduced here under the Fair Use doctrine.
+All screencaps in this post are the copyright of their respective movie studio.
+They are reproduced here under the Fair Use doctrine.
 If you’d like more information on a TOM FORD Made to Measure shirt you can check out their website here.